YaroslavKazeev/1-web-server/README.md

 ## Things to think about

 - Why do we have to build a whole server just to serve a webpage?

+That is just for the sake of practicing.

 - Is this how all webpages are sent to users?

+Yes

 - Are all webpages served by sending a file back on a request?
 And could this work for sending files as well (think of sharing an image or a video)?

+The webpage consists of different types of files, including images and videos are some of the file types that the server can send.

 - In the world of cloud computing, does that change anything to hosting these webpages?

+This does not change anything, since the server can run both on real hardware and on a virtual machine in the cloud.